What to Do About Concrete Spalling

 When you expose use de-icing salts on your concrete to melt ice, if they contain Sodium Chloride, this can damage your concrete and can lead to spalling.

-• Concrete Installation
+Poor Concrete Installation

 If a concrete contractor did not install your concrete slab properly, prepare the concrete mix with the right water to concrete ratio, or did not cure or finish the concrete properly, you could end up with unwanted spalling.

-What Can be Done About Concrete Spalling?
+What Can I Do if My Concrete is Spalling?

 If You Have Minor Damage:

-• Surface Patching Method:
+Surface Patching Method:

 If you concrete spalling is mild, CONCRETE DOC+ will prepare the concrete surface, use a compound to patch it, let it cure, then seal it to help protect it from future spalling damage.